Poolitzer/GoHangmanClient/README.md

 You need access to a running [Backend](https://github.com/Poolitzer/GoHangmanServer).
 You can self host this, even on the same PC you stream with.
 Or you can [ask me](https://poolitzer.eu/#contact) about a key for my instance.

 The download is over at the release tab, download the [latest one](https://github.com/Poolitzer/GoHangmanClient/releases/latest).
 I currently export for Windows and Linux, if you have a different platform and it is [supported by GoDot](https://docs.godotengine.org/en/stable/about/faq.html#which-platforms-are-supported-by-godot), make an issue and I will include it.

+## Words of warning

+This is a beta release!
+I tested everything extensively, but there will probably be bugs I have missed.
+Be aware that they might happen, especially if people spend money on this.

+If you run into a bug, open an issue and give as many details as possible, thank you :)

 ## Features